What is data profiling?

 A high-level breakdown of the process is as follows:

 - The first step of data profiling is gathering one or multiple data sources and the associated metadata for analysis.
+A centralized data profiling tool should also be chosen that can analyze all of the collected data.

 - The data is then cleaned to unify structure, eliminate duplications, identify interrelationships and find anomalies.
+This step can use structure, content and relationship discovery.

 - Once the data is cleaned, data profiling tools will return various statistics to describe the data set.
 This could include the mean, minimum/maximum value, frequency, recurring patterns, dependencies or data quality risks.

 For example, by examining the frequency distribution of different values for each column in a table, a data analyst could gain insight into the type and use of each column.
-Cross-column analysis can be used to expose embedded value dependencies; inter-table analysis allows the analyst to discover overlapping value sets that represent foreign key relationships between entities.
+Cross-column analysis is used to expose embedded value dependencies; inter-table analysis allows the analyst to discover overlapping value sets that represent foreign key relationships between entities.

 Benefits of data profiling